 - Quantitative Aptitude

 Since the last few years, it has been stressed that the candidates who are belonging to other backgrounds are falling under the diversity factor.
-The candidates just need to lie on the percentile bracket that will help them land to the further round of selection procedure.
+The candidates just need to lie on the percentile bracket that will help them land to the further round of the selection procedure.

 To reach the percentile – one needs to persevere until the goal is reached.
 The only thing that counts here is the score made in the exam.

 With only two months left for the preparation process, time management and brushing up the basics should be the important two things – after mock tests – to focus on right now.
 We assume that the basics have been covered by the end of the month.
 The basics consist of the methods and chapters that have already been in higher secondary classes – hence it doesn’t take much time to brush them up.

 Next up – Shortcut techniques:

-CAT is a time-bound exam which requires one to answer the questions in sixty seconds or less.
+CAT is a time-bound exam that requires one to answer the questions in sixty seconds or less.
 The candidates appearing for the examination need to know the shortcut techniques and tap the benefits of knowing the shortcut secrets.

 Learn the shortcuts from our Free CAT prep portal:

 Final stage: Mock CAT tests:

 Learning will not happen without realizing the mistakes done.
-The mock tests can help you reflect the mistakes that you have committed and if you work on them, you will only get better practice after practice.
+The mock tests can help you reflect on the mistakes that you have committed and if you work on them, you will only get better practice after practice.

 There can be different approaches to solve a problem, practice all the approaches you know to know the possibilities and the time each approach takes to solve a particular question.
 Review and revision are the best way to analyze your mock tests.

 Free sectional and full mock test is available in BYJU’S application.

-The mocks and basics are inclusive to CAT test, which is the first hurdle to pass to get a seat at IIM.
-The selection criteria for different IIMs are different and boils down to three common stages :
+The mocks and basics are inclusive of the CAT test, which is the first hurdle to pass to get a seat at IIM.
+The selection criteria for different IIMs are different and boil down to three common stages :